Networks-Learning/counterfactual-tpp/README.md

 # counterfactual-ttp
-This is a repository containing code the Counterfactual Temporal Point Processes.
+This is a repository containing code for the Counterfactual Temporal Point Processes.
 ## Pre-requisites

 This code depends on the following packages: